Disney-Inspired Leadership: Five principles for business success

 Disney-inspired leadership principles stand as a beacon of inspiration, offering valuable insights into how they built an entertainment empire that continues to enchant generations.

-Disney’s 5 business principles:
+Disney’s 5 Business Principles:

 Purpose

 Walt Disney was very clear about what his organization’s purpose was: making inanimate objects move to make people, especially families and children, happy.
 He likely never developed a vision/mission statement.
-Vision/mission are useful in the executive suite but mostly irrelevant to the theme park front line.
+Vision/mission statements are useful in the executive suite but are mostly irrelevant to the theme park frontline.
 The custodian sweeping the street in a Disney park isn’t usually, for instance, concerned about making quarterly dividends.
 He is, however, motivated to make people happy.
 And this happiness focus is the glue that focuses the entire organization on its true purpose.

 Disney’s unwavering focus on purpose reminds us that a tangible and authentic purpose can bind an organization’s members together and drive its ultimate success.